AntonJansen96/gmx_ph_gpu/docs/user-guide/mdp-options.rst

          same simulation.
 This option is generally useful to set only when coping with a crashed simulation where files were lost.

+.. mdp:: mts

+   .. mdp-value:: no

+      Evaluate all forces at every integration step.

+   .. mdp-value:: yes

+      Use a multiple timing-stepping integrator to evaluate some forces, as specified by :mdp:`mts-level2-forces` every :mdp:`mts-level2-factor` integration
+      steps.
+All other forces are evaluated at every step.
+MTS is currently only supported with :mdp-value:`integrator=md`.

+.. mdp:: mts-levels

+        (2)
+	The number of levels for the multiple time-stepping scheme.
+	Currently only 2 is supported.

+.. mdp:: mts-level2-forces

+   (longrange-nonbonded nonbonded pair dihedral)
+   A list of force groups that will be evaluated only every :mdp:`mts-level2-factor` steps.
+Supported entries are:
+   ``longrange-nonbonded``, ``nonbonded``, ``pair``, ``dihedral``, ``angle``, ``pull`` and ``awh``.
+With ``pair`` the listed pair forces (such as 1-4) are selected.
+With ``dihedral`` all dihedrals are selected, including cmap.
+   All other forces, including all restraints, are evaluated and integrated every step.
+When PME or Ewald is used for electrostatics and/or LJ interactions, ``longrange-nonbonded`` has to be entered here.
+   The default value should work well for most standard atomistic simulations and in particular for replacing virtual site treatment for increasing the time step.

+.. mdp:: mts-level2-factor

+      (2) [steps]
+      Interval for computing the forces in level 2 of the multiple time-stepping scheme

 .. mdp:: comm-mode

    .. mdp-value:: Linear